chamambom/resume/README.md

 **Period** - Mar - Jul 2020 <br>
 **Challenges Experienced**
  - After we were done testing all the email routing scenarios and moved a couple of test mailboxes  , the client had been sold a dummy.
 Account manager had told the client that even if the on-premise server goes down , email routing wont be affected.
-(MX records were not pointing to the cloud) **Reference** - Dave Michie <br>
+(MX records were not pointing to the cloud) <br>
+ **Reference** - Dave Michie <br>

  **Organisation** - [Zimre Holding](https://www.econet.co.zw/)<br>